scrazzz/a2d/README.md

 ```

 ## Usage
-This guide assumes that you know what Discord is and how to use it.

 ### Required URLs
 First, you'll need the URL of the thread you want to archive (e.g: https://boards.4chan.org/wg/thread/7977599).
 After that, [create a Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and copy the URL.